cagilo/cagilo/README.md

 Find a bug?
 Head over to our [issue tracker](https://github.com/cagilo/ui/issues) and we'll do our best to help.
 We love pull requests, too!

+## Maintainers

+Cagilo is developed and maintained by [Alexandr Chernyaev](https://github.com/tabuna).

 ## License